 A way to say thank you

-Owen ran our London Landmarks Half Marathon in 2019, has already signed up for our 2020 event, and hopes to take on bigger challenges over the next few years.
+Owen ran the London Landmarks Half Marathon for King's College Hospital Charity in 2019 and hopes to take on bigger challenges over the next few years.

-Having raised £6,400 already, and with his sights set on increasing this to £10,000 by the end of 2020, Owen’s ultimate goal is to raise a grand total of £100,000 to say thank you for the care he received at King’s.
+Having raised £6,400 already, and with his sights set on increasing this to £10,000.
+Owen’s ultimate goal is to raise a grand total of £100,000 to say thank you for the care he received at King’s.